![]() |

-Required ResourcesTo undertake this test you will require:
+Required ResourcesTo conduct this test, you will require:

 How to conduct the testThis test requires the athlete to run from the “Start” line to the “Turn” line and return to the “Start” line as fast as possible (see the diagram below).
 The athlete must step past the "Turn" line with both feet before returning.

-AnalysisAnalysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's agility and speed.
 Target GroupThis test is suitable for active individuals but not for those where the test would be contraindicated.
-This is a suitable test for games players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport specific.
-ReliabilityTest reliability refers to the degree to which a test is consistent and stable in measuring what it is intended to measure.
+This is an appropriate test for games players (e.g. football, rugby, hockey, basketball, squash, tennis, badminton) as the shuttle format makes it sport-specific.
+ReliabilityTest reliability refers to how a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
-The following link provides a variety of factors that may influence the results and therefore the test reliability.
-ValidityTest validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
+The following link provides a variety of factors influencing the results and test reliability.
+ValidityTest validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions based on test scores are appropriate and meaningful.
 This test provides a means to monitor the effect of training on the athlete's physical development.
 Advantages

 Disadvantages